HSF/prmon/README.md

 support Python3 properly it is possible to use Python2 for the tests by setting `-DPYTHON_TEST=python2`.

+To enable pulling and building gtest framework as well as tests dependent on gtest, build with `-DBUILD_GTESTS=ON`.

 ### Creating a package with CPack

 A cpack based package can be created by invoking